 The two steps above will send you in the right direction for conquering your debt.
 Curb your lifestyle inflation and sell unneeded belongings and you will be able to pay down your debt more rapidly.

-When you have no debt to worry about, you are more free to actually make the decisions you want to make in life.
+When you have no debt to worry about, you are freer to actually make the decisions you want to make in life.
 You CAN quit your job, you can travel, you can pursue your own business.

 If you do have a mountain of debt that is being charged interest, you could look into 0% balance transfer, $0 fee card like the Chase Slate.
 You can get a major reprieve on your payments with that simple step.